Click2Cloud/Azure-Migrate/assess/wwi-ecomm-db.md

 # Wide World Importers Database Assessment
 * WWI has its own e-Commerce Platform where they sell WWI Brand Merchandise.
-* This WWI infrastructure is on on-premise.
+* This WWI is on on-premise infrastructure.
 * WWI wants to migrate their workload on Azure cloud.

 The database that will be migrated is hosted on a Windows server 2016.